-The Discharger shall monitor groundwater quality consistent with the Business and Professions Code, groundwater monitoring reports, well construction work plans, etc. shall be prepared under the supervision of a California licensed civil engineer or geologist.
+The Discharger shall monitor groundwater quality if required by the NOA.
+Consistent with the Business and Professions Code, groundwater monitoring reports, well construction workplans, etc. shall be prepared under the supervision of a California licensed civil engineer or geologist.
 Prior to construction of any groundwater monitoring wells, the Discharger shall submit plans and specifications to the Regional Water Board's staff for review and approval.
 Once installed, all monitoring wells designated as part of the monitoring network shall be sampled and analyzed according to the schedule below.

-Tucker Oaks has ten (10) monitoring wells in its current monitoring network.
-All 10 wells are used for groundwater elevation measurements.
-In addition wells 1- 4 are sampled quarterly for all required constituents listed below.
+The data from routine groundwater monitoring events shall be submitted quarterly.
 Analysis of the data and groundwater flow directions shall be performed at least annually and shall be performed under the supervision of a California licensed professional (as described above).
 The Discharger may request a reduced monitoring and reporting schedule once adequate data has been collected to characterize the site.
 (Typically two years of quarterly sampling is required for adequate characterization.)